thanhtvt/ML-DL-projects/image_captioning/README.md

 ![model](https://github.com/thanhtvt/ML-DL-projects/blob/main/image_captioning/model.png)

 ## Some notes
-- This repo use Flickr8k dataset and some .txt files needed, all of those can be downloaded from [here](https://drive.google.com/file/d/1Jr9K1L-grIC5UQjff4UPN5A29aJL86cn/view?usp=sharing)
+- This repo use Flickr8k dataset and some necessary .txt files, all of those can be downloaded from [here](https://drive.google.com/file/d/1Jr9K1L-grIC5UQjff4UPN5A29aJL86cn/view?usp=sharing)
-- This notebook has detail descriptions about what is going on.
+- This notebook has detail descriptions and explanation about what is going on.
 I also refer to some useful resources for our practice there.
 - This notebook still has a lot of ways to improve.
 Some of which can be:
   * Doing more **hyper-parameter tuning**.
   * Using validation set to evaluate model more accurate, avoid **overfitting**.